 You can save a huge selection of calories every day simply by eliminating condiments, or switching them out for low-calorie alternatives.
 Try cutting back on high-fat and high-calorie items such as for instance salad dressing, mayonnaise, gravies and sauces.
 Instead, try using balsamic vinegar and a drizzle of essential olive oil on salads, and experiment with new ingredients for sauces, such as for example yogurt, light sour cream and low-sodium broth.

 Use your imagination!

-Load up on vegetables and salad greens.
-Learn to love veggies. try out them- the manner in which you cook them and the seasonings you use.
-In place of boiling your green beans or zucchini, try roasting them in the oven with seasoning spices and some olive oil, a healthier fat.
-Make salads interesting by adding colorful peppers, chick peas, berries and some grilled chicken.
+Load through to vegetables and salad greens.
+Learn to love veggies. test out them- how you cook them and the seasonings you use.
+Rather than boiling your green beans or zucchini, try roasting them in the oven with seasoning spices and some coconut oil, a wholesome fat.
+Make salads interesting with the addition of colorful peppers, chick peas, berries and some grilled chicken.
 Eating more vegetables and salads leaves less room for high-calorie foods.